sunniw/NYCrecycle/README.md

 This project produces three stacked bar charts.
 <img src="https://github.com/sunniw/NYCrecycle/blob/9e8852e92448395aa82e8576fe293b9c70a4f72d/barchart_NY.png" width = "800px" alt="Municipal Recyclable and Waste Collection Rate of the New York City, 2010-2022"></br>
 <img src="https://github.com/sunniw/NYCrecycle/blob/9e8852e92448395aa82e8576fe293b9c70a4f72d/barchart_US.png" width = "800px" alt="Municipal Recyclable and Waste Collection Rate of the United States, 2010-2018"></br>
 When reading separately, New York shows a slow annual increase in collecting recyclables.
-The total reached the highest point of 19.78% (9.35% in Paper and 10.43% in MGP) in 2020, then declined in the next two years.
-While nationally, the total collection of recyclables declined slowly, and reached the lowest point of 48.2% on 2018.
+The total reached the highest point of 19.78% (9.35% in Paper and 10.43% in MGP) of the total waste collected in 2020, then declined in the next two years.
+While nationally, the total collection of recyclables declined slowly, and reached the lowest percentage of 48.2% on 2018.
 <img src="https://github.com/sunniw/NYCrecycle/blob/9e8852e92448395aa82e8576fe293b9c70a4f72d/barchart_compare.png" width = "800px" alt="Comparison of Municipal Recyclable and Waste Collection Rate of NYC and US, 2010-2018"></br>
 When comparing side-by-side, New York's collection of paper and MGP continued to be dwarfed by the national percentage.
-Even in its worst year, the national collection rate of paper and MGP still more than double to the New York's.
-It shows the City has rooms to improve its recycle program.
+Even in its worst year, the national collection rate of paper and MGP still more than double to New York's.
+It shows the that City has rooms to improve its recycle program.